web-infra-dev/rsbuild/packages/document/docs/en/guide/basic/json-files.md

 console.log(example.foo); // { bar: 'baz' };
 ```

-## Toml file
+## TOML file

-Toml is a semantically explicit, easy-to-read configuration file format.
+[TOML](https://toml.io/) is a semantically explicit, easy-to-read configuration file format.

-You can directly import `.toml` files in JavaScript and it will be automatically converted to JSON format.
+Rsbuild provides the [Toml plugin](/plugins/list/plugin-toml).
+After registering the plugin, you can import `.toml` files in JavaScript and it will be automatically converted to JSON format.

 ### Example